desktop 🠖 tutorials

 Once you have created or opened a protocol, you will be taken to the protocol overview screen.
 This screen is designed around the vertical "timeline" metaphor also used by Interviewer.
 It visually represents the stages of your interview in the sequence that your participants will see them.

-The panel at the top is the protocol card that you will see when you import this protocol into Server or Interviewer.
-It shows the protocol name and description, and has three buttons for downloading the printable codebook, accessing the protocol’s resource library and managing the codebook (these areas are discussed later).
+The panel at the top is the protocol card that you will see when you import this protocol into Interviewer.
+It shows the protocol name and description, and has three buttons for downloading the printable codebook, accessing the protocol's resource library and managing the codebook (these areas are discussed later).
 The protocol description is optional.
-Whatever you enter will show up in the Interviewer App on the start screen, and when browsing the list of available protocols from Server.
+Whatever you enter will show up in the Interviewer App on the start screen.

 In the bottom left, you can see the "Return to Start Screen" button.
 Clicking this button will take you out of the current protocol, and back to the start screen.